wp-plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 4. Simple packing slip PDF

 == Changelog ==

+= 1.1.4 =
+* Fix: Template paths on windows servers were not properly saved (stripslashes), resulting in an empty output.

 = 1.1.3 =
 * Feature: PDF engine (dompdf) updated to 0.6.0 for better stability and utf-8 support.